influxdata/telegraf/plugins/configs/api/New-ConfigAPI-issues.md

 # New Config API issues
-- review chan and ctx closure on shutdown vs delete plugin ! - test that metrics flow through after startup and add/remove plugins
-- starting plugins in any order?
-- change agent to use config api style exclusively.
+x test that metrics flow through after startup and add/remove plugins x review chan and ctx closure on shutdown vs delete plugin x starting plugins in any order? x change agent to use config api style exclusively.
-- ability to modify existing plugin without re-creating it
+  - change test/once to use config api style v ability to modify existing plugin without re-creating it x move configapi to a plugin x make sure config and storage plugins are initialized from toml x start config api in config plugin init() if configured x loop processors when last input is removed and ctx not cancelled x started plugins shouldn't run until the agent tells them to, or at least the metrics shouldn't flow until the agent says "go"

 - close config/storage plugins on shutdown

-- move configapi to a plugin
+- wait for all plugins to stop
-- make sure config and storage plugins are initialized from toml
-- start config api in config plugin init() if configured
-- loop processors when last input is removed and ctx not cancelled

-- started plugins shouldn't run until the agent tells them to, or at least the metrics shouldn't flow until the agent says "go"
 - pull config out to its own package
 - check that all inputs write to the input dst channel,
-- reject vs drop?
 - add support for --test and --once

 [done]  design api spec